fletcher0xFF/myWordEditor/README.md

 #### Support

-If you're a developer, or running a server, please ask questions on the <a href="https://groups.google.com/forum/?fromgroups#!forum/server-snacks">server-snacks</a> mail list.
+Please ask questions or report bugs on the <a href="https://github.com/fletcher0xFF/myWordEditor/issues">issues page</a> for this GitHub project.

-If you're a blogger, and need help writing with MWE, please join the <a href="https://groups.google.com/forum/?fromgroups#!forum/myword-editor">myword-editor</a> mail list.

-In either case, please read the docs and scratch your head at least a little before <a href="http://scripting.com/2014/03/19/howToAskForHelpWithSoftware.html">asking for help</a>.